-During Calendar Year 2023, the IRS expects to receive 167 million individual income tax returns.
-As of March 3, 2023, the IRS received 54.9 million tax returns, of which 53.6 million (97.5 percent) were electronically filed.
-The IRS also issued refunds totaling \$127.3 billion.
-In addition, as of this same date, the IRS received 1 million Free File returns, which is a 16 percent decrease as of the same period last year.
+As of May 5, 2023, the IRS received 141.1 million tax returns, of which 134.1 million (95 percent) were electronically filed.
+The IRS also issued refunds totaling \$262.9 billion.
+In addition, as of this same date, the IRS received 2.7 million Free File returns, which is a 10 percent decrease from the same period last year.

-IRS management stated that for the first time since the pandemic began, individual tax return processing and related activities are returning to normal timeliness goals.
+IRS management stated that for the first time since the Coronavirus Disease 2019 Pandemic (Pandemic) began, individual tax return processing and related activities are returning to normal timeliness goals.
 For example, the IRS cleared the carryover inventory of unprocessed individual tax returns received during Calendar Year 2022 by February 4, 2023.
-However, the IRS continues to have backlogs in its Rejects, Unpostables, and Amended Return inventories.

-TIGTA's review of the IRS's business rules determined that 21 of 26 rules are accurately rejecting tax returns when applicable.
-For the remaining five business rules, TIGTA has been unable to determine whether these rules are working correctly but will continue to monitor them throughout the remainder of the filing season.
+TIGTA's review of the IRS's business rules determined that 25 of 26 rules reviewed are accurately rejecting tax returns when applicable.
+One business rule had no rejections as of May 4, 2023.
+As such, TIGTA was unable to determine whether the rule is working correctly but will continue to monitor this in Calendar Year 2024.
 In addition, TIGTA's review of accepted electronically filed tax returns identified no concerns that tax returns with the conditions described in 24 of the 26 rules were accepted erroneously for processing.
-TIGTA was unable to test two of the 26 rules as no tax returns were filed containing the characteristics of the rules as of March 31, 2023.
+TIGTA was unable to test two of the 26 rules as no tax returns were filed containing the characteristics of the rules as of May 4, 2023.

-The IRS continues to offer self-assistance options that taxpayers can access at any time, including its IRS2Go application and interactive self-help tools on IRS.gov.
+The IRS provides assistance to millions of taxpayers via its website (IRS.gov), telephone, and social media platforms as well as face-to-face assistance at its Taxpayer Assistance Centers, Volunteer Income Tax Assistance sites, and Tax Counseling for the Elderly sites.
 In addition, the IRS offers taxpayers the ability to obtain information using their mobile devices.
 For example, the IRS uses common social media platforms to share the latest information on tax changes, scam alerts, initiatives, and products and services.

-As of March 4, 2023, taxpayers made 17 million total attempts to contact the IRS by calling the various customer service toll-free telephone assistance lines.
-The IRS reports that 4.4 million calls were answered with automation, and telephone assistors answered 3.5 million calls and provided an 80.6 percent Level of Service with a 5-minute Average Speed of Answer.
+As of May 13, 2023, taxpayers made 40 million total attempts to contact the IRS by calling the various customer service toll-free telephone assistance lines.
+The IRS reports that 9.7 million calls were answered with automation, and telephone assistors answered nearly 9 million calls and provided an 82.8 percent Level of Service with a 4 minute Average Speed of Answer.